EliteLoser/Finance/text/Money from Thin Air, Because We Believe in It.md

  what it is and can relate to its success at the time of writing (2021-10-17).

  Smarter and more knowledgeable people than me have commented on this.
-As I started out saying: this is mostly a note for myself to collect my thoughts to see if what I write makes sense tomorrow, or in a week.
+As I started out saying: this is mostly a note for myself to collect my thoughts to see if what I write makes sense tomorrow or in a week.
 Yuval Noah Harari did not comment on Bitcoin at all in his book from 2014, before Bitcoin rose to proper mainstream fame.
 I do wonder what remarks he would have made about it, but I am quite confident he would at least acknowledge that is has value because of it being in our shared imagined realities, just like Peugeot (the example in Sapiens) - and Apple (the company) - exist because we share a belief that they do.
 That the word